-However, on arrival, UK Border Force officers may stop vehicles as they do now to carry out certain customs offences, security and anti-smuggling checks.
-When they do, they will take the HGV off-line and ask the driver to present the MRN and/or EORI for each consignment, along with other documentation or information as required.
+When they do, they will take the vehicle off-line and ask the driver to present the references (for example CHIEF entry number, MRN and/or EORI) for each consignment, along with other documentation or information as required.

 - a direct link from their own system into the GVMS

 - the online service on GOV.UK – a Government Gateway user ID and password are required for this

 For each trailer movement using GVMS, haulage companies or drivers update the GMR with the correct vehicle registration number (VRN) for accompanied movements, or the trailer registration number (TRN) or container reference number (CRN) for unaccompanied movements.